City-OL/control-description-sheet/README.md

 - The `<control-description-sheet>` element, which acts as the parent element and is given the information shown in the header and footer of the sheet as its attributes, i.e. the title (`title`), course name / number (`course`), total distance (`distance`), total elevation gain (`elevation`) and the distance to the final control (`finalDistance`).

 - Each control then corresponds to a `<control-description>` element.
 The control code must be passed as an attribute (`code`) and the control number is computed automatically.
 The subsequent columns can be filled with addtional information by specifying the attributes `which`, `feature`, `appearance`, `dimensions`, `location` and `other`.
 Valid values for these attributes are the keys of the `SYMBOLS` object inside the [`control-description-sheet.js`](control-description-sheet.js) file.
 These symbols were taken from the [OpenOrienteering Mapper](https://github.com/OpenOrienteering/mapper) software.
+The row of a control can be highlighted by setting a `highlighted` attribute.

 The control sheet from the example from above can thus be created as follows: